rishika0704/Projects/README.md

 ```bash
 curl -X GET http://127.0.0.1:5000/history
 ```
-You can go directly to the http://127.0.0.1:5000 and test the function after running app.py
+You can go directly to the http://127.0.0.1:5000 and test after running app.py